Information on this page is specific to the ceremony on Friday 2 December 2022. Future ceremony information will be updated closer to the date.

 - The valedictory speaker gives an address.

 - The guest speaker gives an address.

 - The ceremony concludes after approximately 70-75 minutes.

 - A staff member will collect you from your seat and direct you to join the line at the side of the stage.

 - When your name has been called, you will walk onto the altar platform (stage) towards the Chancellor.
 Turn to the Chancellor and bow.
 As you bow, touch your headwear (if your award requires one).

 - Have your photograph taken with the Chancellor.

 - Leave the altar platform (stage) via the central step.

-With approximately 1000 people expected to attend, it can get very warm inside.
 Bring a bottle of water to stay hydrated.